Anna Grimaldi MNZM #195

 From first beginning Para athletics to attending her first IPC Athletics World Championships felt like a whirlwind to Anna.
 Only two years after coming into the sport she was standing on the podium with a bronze medal.

 Her Paralympic dream became a reality when she won New Zealand’s first medal at the Rio 2016 Paralympic Games – and it was gold!
-Anna won the hearts of Kiwis when on her final jump she won gold in the Women’s Long Jump T47.
+Anna won the hearts of Kiwis when on her final jump she won gold with a personal best in the Women’s Long Jump T47.

 Anna’s gold medal jump contributed to the New Zealand Paralympic Team’s stunning 21 medals across 12 individual medallists in 2016 (9 gold, 5 silver and 7 bronze).
 The Team finished first in the world per capita and 13th in the world overall (previous best: 16th).

 Anna has loved every second of her sporting career so far, has made amazing friends, met incredible people and has pushed herself harder than she ever thought she could.
 She became an inaugural Member of the PNZ Athletes’ Council, providing a valuable athlete voice to decision-making.
 Anna studied both Quantity Surveying and Construction Management at Otago and Open Polytechnic respectively.